MIDS-scaling-up/v2/week01/hw/Readme.md

 ## 1. Nvidia Jetpack SDK
-Jetpack is a SDK that basically contains everything needed for deep learning and AI applications in a handy package for the Jetson.
+Jetpack is an SDK that basically contains everything needed for deep learning and AI applications in a handy package bundle containing the OS for for the Jetson.
 Installation on the Jetson requires downloading and installing both on the Jetson (the target) and an Ubuntu computer (the host).
-All of the following must be done in an Ubuntu OS.
-If a command is ever permission denied, try adding "sudo" at the beginning.

 In the Fall of 2019, we are moving to the latest Jetpack 4.2.1.
-We need to complete testing, please stay tuned.
+There may be some rough air ahead, please buckle your seatbelts!

 ### Host (Computer) Installation
-To reiterate, you will need a machine running Ubuntu 16.04 or Ubuntu 18.04.
+You will need a machine running Ubuntu 16.04 or Ubuntu 18.04.
 If you do not have one, you will need to create a VM running Ubuntu.

 #### VM Installation (if needed)
 Download Virtual Box [here](https://www.virtualbox.org/wiki/Downloads) or VMware Workstation (Windows) or VMware Fusion (Mac) [here](https://my.vmware.com/web/vmware/downloads) and the extension to give VMs access to your USB hubs [here](https://download.virtualbox.org/virtualbox/6.0.6/Oracle_VM_VirtualBox_Extension_Pack-6.0.6.vbox-extpack).
 We recommend VMware for stability, but it only allows 30 days of use without a license.